MTDonovan/Evalit/README.md

 languages such as Elixir.
 When you invoke a chained function on a number, the number is used as the first parameter of the function and the following parameters are the values passed to the EvalScript function call (i.e., "functionName {param1, param2, etc.}").
-You access the individual EvalScript function parameters as indexes of the array.
+You access the individual EvalScript function parameters as indexes of the array in JavaScript.

 ``` js
 // user.defined.functions.js" file